Harald-U/istio101/workshop/exercise-5/README.md

 Kiali has a number of views to help you visualize your services.
 Click through the various tabs to explore the service graph, and the various views for workloads, applications and services.

 ![](../README_images/kiali.png)

+Keep the Kiali dashboard open for the next lab.

 ---